PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 * ``nr_qubits`` is the number of qubits operators needed to represent it.

-Internally, :func:`~.generate_mol_hamiltonian` calls the following functions in order to generate the qubit Hamiltonian:
+Internally, :func:`~.generate_hamiltonian` calls the following functions in order to generate the qubit Hamiltonian:

 .. currentmodule:: pennylane_qchem.qchem